tdiego1/Scheduling_App/README.md

 ### Reports Screen
 The reports screen allows the user to generate three reports:
-* Customer appointments by type and month
+* Customer appointments by type and month.
-* Schedule by contacts
+* Schedule by contacts.
 * Number of appointments per location.

 <p align="center">